Tam Dalyell: Personal life and death

 Dalyell married Kathleen Wheatley, a teacher, on 26 December 1963; she was the elder daughter of John Wheatley, Lord Advocate and Labour MP for East Edinburgh.
 They have a son Gordon Wheatley Dalyell, and a daughter Moira, both of whom are lawyers.
 In his retirement, and for some years previously, he contributed obituaries to The Independent.
 In 2011 he published his autobiography, The Importance of Being Awkward.
 The dedication is "To the men and women of West Lothian – Labour, SNP, Conservative, Liberal, Communist – who, whatever their political opinions, were kind to me in all sorts of ways over 43 years as their representative in the House of Commons."

+Dalyell was credited with the initial proposal for the hit children’s BBC programme Prank Patrol.

 Dalyell died at the House of the Binns on 26 January 2017, at the age of 84, following a brief, undisclosed illness.